-- 3.9.1 Eligibility criteria are in line with the relevant guidance/policy for each fund. - 3.9.2 In addition, all applicants for student financial support will be checked for any outstanding debt to the Institute.
-Students with outstanding debt will be required to enter into a repayment agreement before additional funds will be released. - 3.9.3 Where a student's experiences an unforeseeable or unavoidable change to their circumstances during an academic year, the Institute may re-assess the student as appropriate.
+- 3.9.1 Eligibility criteria are in line with the relevant guidance/policy for each fund. - 3.9.2 In addition, all applicants for student financial support will be checked for any outstanding debt to the College.
+Students with outstanding debt will be required to enter into a repayment agreement before additional funds will be released. - 3.9.3 Where a student's experiences an unforeseeable or unavoidable change to their circumstances during an academic year, the College may re-assess the student as appropriate.

-3.10 Appeals and Grievances
+3.10 Appeals (Informal and Formal)

-- 3.10.1 Students are entitled to raise grievances related to the application of this policy and awarding of student support funds. - 3.10.2 In the first instance, students should raise their grievance with Institute staff responsible for student support funds administration. - 3.10.3 Should this not resolve the grievance, the student will be able to escalate the issue by means of an impartial review. - 3.10.4 Further information is available in the accompanying Student Support Funds Procedures.
+- 3.10.1 Students are entitled to raise concerns related to the application of this policy and awarding of student support funds. - 3.10.2 In the first instance, students should raise their concerns with College staff responsible for student support funds administration. - 3.10.3 Should this not resolve the concerns; the student will be able to escalate the issue by means of an impartial review. - 3.10.4 Further information is available in the accompanying Student Support Funds Procedures.